-You may be driving along the highway and see a field of yellow, white and pink asters just growing wildly in the middle of nowhere.
-Actually, these are the Northern Hemisphere native Boltonia, which can be found across the mid to eastern United States.
+You may be driving along the highway and see a field of yellow, white, and pink asters just growing wildly in the middle of nowhere.
+Actually, these are the Northern Hemisphere native Boltonia, which can be found across the mid- to eastern United States.
 Also called false aster (Boltonia asteroides), this perennial flower produces ray-like flowers surrounding a yellow center.
 The cheery flowers last well into early fall and grow well in sandy or gravely moist areas.

 What is Boltonia?

 The blooms start appearing in mid-summer and last well into early frost periods.
 The plants grow well in temperate zones and the flowers attract butterflies and small pollinators.
 The flowers lend the plant the name white doll’s daisy and bring bright fall tones to the late-season garden.

 The ideal USDA plant hardiness zones for Boltonia plants are zones 4 to 9.